Bo Outlaw

 Charles "Bo" Outlaw (born April 13, 1971) is an American former professional basketball player.
 He was born in San Antonio, Texas, and is a 1989 alumnus of John Jay High School.

-Outlaw led the Mustangs to a 38-0 record his senior year before losing to Clear Lake High School in the state championship game.
+Outlaw led the Mustangs to a 38–0 record his senior year before losing to Clear Lake High School in the state championship game.
 Outlaw played for South Plains College and the University of Houston.
 During his time in Houston, he averaged 14.0 ppg, 9.1 rpg, and led NCAA Division I with a field goal percentage of .684.
 In 1993, he declared eligibility for the NBA draft but was not selected.

 Professional career

-Outlaw began his professional career in the CBA, where he averaged a league-leading 3.8 blocks per game in the half-season he played for the Grand Rapids Hoops.
+Outlaw began his professional career with the Grand Rapids Hoops of the Continental Basketball Association (CBA), where he averaged a league-leading 3.8 blocks per game.
+He was selected to the All-CBA Second Team, All-Defensive Team and All-Rookie First Team in 1994.

 On February 15, 1994, Outlaw began his NBA career with the Los Angeles Clippers, recording 13 points and 7 rebounds in a 100–89 win over the Los Angeles Lakers.
 He played three full seasons for the Clippers, who made the playoffs in 1997 but were defeated by the Utah Jazz in the first round.